dsondak/optRBC/README.md

 Along with introducing different levels of parallelism, we also sought to introduce some speedup with enhancements like multithreaded FFT and one-sided FFT.
 To explore multithreaded FFT (which is included in the FFTW library), we wrote a test script in which we compared the timing of multithreaded FFT against single threaded FFT.
 We found that over both thread and array size, there was no meaningful speedup observed.

-With respect to one-sided FFT, we experimented with more strongly typing certain arrays as real (as physical fields are real) and using Hermitian conjugacy (when computing the Fourier Transform of a size N array, only N/2 + 1 of those elements are not redundant).
+With respect to one-sided FFT, we experimented with more strongly typing certain arrays as real (as physical fields are real) and using Hermitian conjugate symmetry (when computing the Fourier Transform of a size N array, only N/2 + 1 of those elements are not redundant).
 In particular, this change involved modifying array types, array sizes, and certain loops meant to be executed in Fourier space.
 Subroutines swapped out include planning and execution, with the strictly real to complex or complex to real transformations included in the FFTW library.
-Due to Hermitian conjugacy, we expected a theoretical speedup of 2x for each Fourier transform (originally N*log(N) ), along with additional 2x speedups for Nx loops in Fourier space.
+Due to this symmetry, we expected a theoretical speedup of 2x for each Fourier transform (originally N*log(N) ), along with additional 2x speedups for Nx loops in Fourier space.

 ### 3.3 Platform and Infrastructure
 We used an Amazon Web Services (AWS) t2.2xlarge instance with the Ubuntu 18.04 operating system for our evaluation and performance criteria.
 Further details are included in the [examples directory](https://github.com/dsondak/optRBC/tree/parallel_project/examples) README.